 1. Meet the bears at Bern’s Bear Park (Bärenpark)

 The legend of the foundation of Bern based on the bear animal, is expressed in multiple forms.
 Not only statues and coat of arms, but also the city of Bern opened its first Bear Park known as Bärenpark or Bärengraben in 1857.
 The original Bear pit is listed as an object of national cultural significance and is found just next to the Aare river at the end of Nydeggbruck bridge.
-The park was expensively enlarged in 2009 to include part of the river where the bears can swim in summer.
+The park expanded expensively in 2009 to include part of the river where the bears can swim in summer.
 Talking about the inhabitants of the park, you can “meet” the 4 brown bears: Byörk and Finn and their two cubs born in December 2009: Ursina and Berna.
 They are very cute to watch while they are playing or fighting or even having their “bear bath”.

 Entry to the park is free and is open daily from 8am to 5 pm.